-- Health-related expenses can deplete your retirement savings.
+- Proper planning can help ensure health-related expenses won't deplete your retirement savings.

 - Government programs like Medicare only cover some medical expenses.